azusapacificuniversity/bitbucket-quay-connector/README.md

 - Clone this repository, and change it to your current working directory.
 - Create a new repository in quay and add a
 [Custom Git Repository Push Build Trigger](https://docs.quay.io/guides/custom-trigger.html).
 Copy the Webhook Endpoint URL.
-- Edit the `config.json` to have your Bitbucket repo name and the Webhook Endpoint URL you created in the previous step.
 - If you need to trust a Root CA, copy it to the repository root directory.
 - Run `appsody build` - This builds a container image that you can push.